Did your homemade jam come out with a softer set than you’d like? Follow the steps in this post to save runny jam!

 A while back, I wrote a piece all about how to ensure that your jam sets.
 However, even when you keep all those tips in mind, there’s still a chance that you’ll wind up with a poor set.
 Here’s what you can do to salvage that jam.

-If you don’t want to invest any additional work in that jam, all you have to do is change expectations.
-If it’s just sort of runny, call it preserves.
-If it’s totally sloshy, label it syrup and move on with your life.
+If you don’t want to invest any additional work in that jam, the best choice to make is to change your expectations.
+If the finished product is just sort of runny, call it preserves (they can be great stirred into oatmeal or yogurt, or spooned over waffles).
+If it’s totally sloshy, label it syrup and stir it into sparkling water.

 However, if you’re committed to getting a nice, firm, jammy set, there is still hope.
-Here’s what you can do.
+Just follow these steps.

 - First, you wait.
 Give the jam 24-48 hours to set up (because truly, sometimes it can take that long for pectin to reach the finished set).